 “The tours are really once-in-a-lifetime—the view from the vista is magical,” explains Lauren Burke, public relations manager for Mammoth Mountain.
 “It looks out over miles of jagged peaks in Ritter Range and the deep San Joaquin drainage.”
 Ride back down to dine on wild salmon or pan-roasted venison at Lakefront Restaurant.

 Snow-tubing hills dot California’s mountains, with slopes of all sizes serviced by convenient rope tows or lifts.
-One hill not to miss is Woolly’s Tube Park at Mammoth Mountain—especially on five special nights each season, when the park is transformed into an electric circus in the forest, complete with DJs, food, drinks, glow sticks, and laser lighting.
+One hill not to miss is Woolly’s Tube Park and Snow Play—especially on five special nights each season, when the park is transformed into an electric circus in the forest, complete with DJs, food, drinks, glow sticks, and laser lighting.

 Heavenly also has a growing slate of activities at its Adventure Peak area, accessed via the scenic gondola (ride up with or without skis and boards).
 Clip into zip-line rides: Hot Shot lets up to four people race down the mountain on parallel lines, and Blue Streak offers a 3,300-foot-long version with two zip lines and lake views.
 At the end of the day, relax at Unbuckle Après Party (drinks, music) inside Heavenly's on-mountain Tamarack Lodge (elevation 9,150 feet).